 • Government securities

-Altogether, there are an estimated 10,000-plus securities that trade on the over-the-counter market.
-These can include small and micro-cap companies, large-cap American Depositary Receipts (ADRs), and foreign ordinaries (international stocks that are not available on US exchanges).
+Altogether, there are thousands of securities that trade over the market.
+These can include small and micro-cap companies, large-cap American Depositary Receipts (ADRs), and foreign ordinaries (international stocks that are not available on U.S. exchanges).
 Companies that trade over the counter may report to the SEC, though not all of them do.

-In the US, the majority of over-the-counter trading takes place on networks operated by OTC Markets Group.
-This company runs the largest OTC trading marketplace and quote system in the country (the other is the OTC Bulletin Board or OTCBB).
+In the U.S., the majority of over-the-counter trading takes place on networks operated by OTC Markets Group.
+This company runs the largest OTC trading marketplace and quote system in the country (the other main one is the OTC Bulletin Board, or OTCBB).
 While companies that trade their stocks on major exchanges must formally apply and meet listing standards, companies quoted on the OTCBB or OTC Markets do not have to apply for listing or meet any minimum financial standards.